scottish-government-design-system/designsystem.gov.scot/components/notification-panel/index.md

 ### When to use this component

-Use this component to tell users that they have successfully completed an activity.
+Use this component to tell users when they complete a task they started, such as submitting a form.

 ### When not to use this component